 Motorists travel along Interstate 275 near its southern terminus with Interstate 75 in Manatee County, as seen from the 36th Avenue East (Ellenton-Gillette Road) overpass.
-Photo taken February 12, 2015.
+02/12/15

-Interstate 275 is the primary urban freeway serving the Tampa-St. Petersburg metropolitan area, spanning a distance of 60.6 miles from Interstate 75 in north Manatee County through St. Petersburg and Tampa via the Sunshine Skyway and Howard Frankland bridges.
-The freeway sees a return to its parent in north Hillsborough County near Wesley Chapel.
+Interstate 275 is the primary urban freeway serving the Tampa-St. Petersburg metropolitan area, spanning a distance of 60.6 miles from I-75 in north Manatee County through St. Petersburg and Tampa via the Sunshine Skyway and Howard Frankland bridges.
+The northern apex with I-75 lies at the Hillsborough / Pasco County line between Lutz and Wesley Chapel.

-Portions of Interstate 275 through Tampa and St. Petersburg were originally constructed and opened with the Interstate 4 and Interstate 75 designations:
+Portions of Interstate 275 through Tampa and St. Petersburg were originally constructed and opened with the I-4 and I-75 designations:

 - 1960 to 1964 - St. Petersburg northeast across the Howard Frankland Bridge to Downtown Tampa - opened as Interstate 4.

 - 1964 to 1967 - Downtown Tampa north to Pasco County - opened as Interstate 75.

 - 1965 - Downtown interchange area - opened as Interstate 4 to the east and west and Interstate 75 heading north.

 This numbering configuration lasted until May 14, 1971, when Interstate 4 was truncated and replaced by Interstate 75 from the Downtown Interchange west and south into St. Petersburg.
 However, the I-75 designation would only last until August 24, 1973, as it was moved onto the then proposed Tampa eastern bypass (originally I-75E) and replaced by Interstate 275.